-Memorandums of understanding (MOU) have been signed between the MDEpiNet Coordinating Center and CRN leadership to join the CRN COP.
+Memorandums of understanding (MOU) have been signed between the MDEpiNet Coordinating Center and CRN leadership to join the CRN learning communities.

 Cardiac CRN initiative focuses on patients who are 18 years or older with clinical conditions such as aortic valve replacement and cardiac support services such as percutaneous mechanical cardiac support, balloon pumps, and ECMO.

-The Cardiac CRN data sources include EHRs, administrative claims, and registry data.
+The Cardiac CRN data sources include electronic health records, administrative claims, and registry data.

 Current Projects and Plans